clockfort/barbie-car/README.md

 * Speedometer
 * Engine temperature
 * Windshield Wipers
-* (Eventually) LCD module to display status to the driver
+* LCD module to display status to the driver